 There are quite a few major car rental companies in Zagreb.
 Automatic cars are more expensive to rent, but it is possible to rent manual or automatic vehicles.
 Gas is expensive in Croatia because it is bought by the liter, which is only a quarter of a gallon.

 The highway route along E71 and D1 is the fastest, requiring around four hours.
 The motorway runs through rolling farmland and countryside, making it a pleasant drive.
 Plitvice Lakes National Park is located roughly halfway between Zagreb and Split, which is a nice place to stop for sightseeing.
+Check out this article for suggestions on ways to explore Plitvice Lakes National Park.
 Another potential stop is in Zadar, which is a short detour from the highway.
+Two good restaurant options in Zadar are Trattoria Mediterraneo and Pet Bunara, located minutes from each other in Old Town Zadar.
+If you decide to head into Old Town Zadar, it's best to first find parking along the city walls, as you're mostly not able to drive into the heart of the Old Town.

 There are tolls, so have kuna (local currency) on hand to pay the fare for each direction you plan to travel.
 Keep in mind that traffic on the motorway as well as near cities can contribute to longer travel time, especially during peak season.
 If traveling in the summer, consider taking A1, which is a former national road that sees little traffic now that the highway is open.